 Mirror’s Edge is one of the best parkour video games you’ll ever play.
 If you haven’t played it yet, you should give it a try real soon.

 Before Assassins Creed, Ubisoft was rocking the show with the Prince of Persia games left and right.
-While many enjoyed the franchise, it sadly came to a halt in favor of the now-better selling IP, Assassins Creed.
+While many enjoyed the franchise, it sadly came to a halt in favour of the now-better selling IP, Assassins Creed.

 The series’ story casts you in the role of Prince who goes into adventures in which he has to battle his way through trials and hardships.
 His adventures vary from saving the world to saving his kingdom from total decay, but at the end of the day, he has to save something doesn’t he?